vzaliva/helix/README.md

 SPIRAL formalization in Coq

-Branch info: *two_monads* branch is intended to experiment with Monadic handling of structural flag.
+Branch info: *one_monad* branch is intended to experiment with Monadic handling of structural flag ONLY for for SigmalHCOL operators.
+HCOL does not deal with monads

 ### Dependencies ###